StoneT2000/trajectorytranslation/README.md

 ## Getting Started

 Our approach relies on following abstract trajectories.
-Abstract trajectories are easily generated via heuristics that just move 3D points in space, describing a general plan of what should be achieved by a low-level agent (e.g. the robot arm) without incorporating low-level details like physical manipulation.
+Abstract trajectories are easily generated via heuristics that just move 3D points representing objects in space, describing a general plan of what should be achieved by a low-level agent (e.g. the robot arm) without incorporating low-level details like physical manipulation.
 During RL training, these abstract trajectories are loaded up and given as part of the environment observation.

 Follow the subsequent sections for instructions on obtaining abstract trajectories, training with them, and evaluating with them.